Introduction: Strategies to reduce transport emissions

 As another page explains in detail, this tax is not formally dedicated or ‘hypothecated’ to road construction and maintenance, and comes nowhere close to matching the well over $20 billion that Australian governments spend each year on roads.
 What it does represent is a contribution by road users to the revenue ‘pot’ from which governments must draw to fund a road system used predominantly for private car transport.
 Every dollar contributed directly by road users in this way means one dollar less that has to be raised from those who do not derive the same benefit from the road system—from those who seldom drive, whether they are habitual walkers, cyclists or public transport users, or have less need or desire to go places, or are already disadvantaged in their access to transport services.

 It is these non-driving or ‘car-light’ populations we should have in mind when it is proposed that EV users (whose use of the road system is expected to be no less than if they were driving an IC car) make a partial contribution to replace the 6c/km they are not required to pay in fuel tax.
-Starting in 2021 the governments of Victoria and South Australia intend to levy a 2.5c/km charge for EVs (calculated annually on odometer readings), and the NSW government is reported to be considering a similar move.
+As of July 2021 the Victorian government levies a 2.5c/km charge for EVs (calculated annually on odometer readings), with the South Australian government planning to follow suit in 2022 and the NSW government proposing a similar charge to apply from 2027.
 These charges increase the on-road operating cost of an EV to between 4 and 9 cents per kilometre—still a sizeable discount on the 15 cents paid for driving a typical IC vehicle.

 The Claim: EV owners already contribute more

-The levying of a road user charge for EVs to (partially) replace petrol tax drew substantial concern from EV advocates and environmentalists when announced in 2020.
+The levying of a road user charge for EVs to (partially) replace petrol tax drew substantial concern from EV advocates and environmentalists when first announced by SA and then Victoria in 2020.
 There was a good deal more to this than just special pleading: a principled objection was raised that governments were imposing extra ownership costs on EVs when—it is alleged—EV owners can already expect to contribute more in tax revenue than IC vehicle owners.

 The source of this claim is a 2020 report produced by accounting firm EY for the Electric Vehicle Council (the peak body for the EV industry).
 The purpose of this report was not actually to highlight the tax impost on EV owners so much as to argue the value of the EV industry to the Australian economy.
 (As such it’s a valuable corrective to the ridiculous claims made by government MPs during the 2019 Federal election campaign that the Labor opposition’s electric vehicle support measures would “end the weekend”.)
 But its claim that EV purchasers contribute more than IC purchasers to public revenue has fed the notion that EV owners are overtaxed—contrary to the picture of big operating cost savings laid out above.